Biking The Stowe Recreation Path in Vermont

 3. Idlethyme Brewing Co.

-Idlethyme Brewing Co. is located right next to Piecasso Pizza and is another great place to stop for a meal or snack along the Stowe Recreation Path.
+Idlethyme Brewing Co. is right next to Piecasso Pizza and is another great place to stop for a meal or snack along the Stowe Recreation Path.
 Along with their own craft beers brewed onsite, Idlethyme serves simple and seasonal fare like burgers and salads.

 They also have a beautiful outdoor seating patio with twinkling lights and picnic tables just steps from the bike path.